- 60 Credits

 - TSSLD (Teacher of Students with Speech and Language Disabilities) certification

-Mercy College Speech and Hearing Center
+Mercy College Speech and Hearing Clinic

 The Master of Science program in Communication Disorders has an invaluable training tool, our campus-based clinic offers students hands-on clinical learning supervised by licensed speech-language pathologists.